 - Have an appropriate reason to seek a non-pharmacologic alternative to warfarin (high fall risk, recurrent bleeds, etc.).

 The hour-long procedure will be performed under general anesthesia in the North Memorial Catheterization Lab.
-Customers typically stay in the hospital overnight.
-For information on referring customers for the procedure at North Memorial, contact the North Memorial Heart & Vascular program at (763) 581-5403.
+Patients typically stay in the hospital overnight.
+For information on referring patients for the procedure at North Memorial, contact the North Memorial Heart & Vascular program at (763) 581-5403.